Rokko Island Community and our School

 - Use of digital technologies ( E.g. Google Apps for Education) to sto replace paper usage

-- We recently Won a Prestigious Eco Award from the Japanese Institute of Architects
+- Winner of a Prestigious Eco Award from the Japanese Institute of Architects

 Conducive to Learning